saravanan81java/saravanan81java/README.md

  - :secret: 1Password, LastPass, OWASP, snyk, Nmap
  - :brain: Terraform - Infrastructure as Code (IaC) tool

+**What is Terraform?**
+  Terraform is an infrastructure as code tool that lets you build, change, and version cloud and on-prem resources safely and efficiently.

 ## 🔝 Top Contributed Repo
 <div style="padding: 0px 0px;border: 0px solid;">